ltiao/decks/bore-secondmind-2021/index.md

   $$

 Note:
-- We now discuss the conditions under which EI can be expressed as the relative density-ratio in the previous slides.
+- We now discuss the conditions under which EI can be expressed as the relative ratio we just saw in the previous slides.
 - To do this, let's first specify *tau* as a function of *gamma*, specifically, with *tau* being the *gamma* th quantile of the observed *y* values.

 ----